ady1981/core-kbt/README.md

 LLM models have passed large amounts of textual information through generalized algorithms, and it should be expected that the LLM model's internal representation of the world will correspond to how people represent knowledge.
 The closest way to the human way of representing knowledge is the ontological representation.
 Therefore, it should be expected that the ontological representation will be the bridge between the "world of LLM representations" and the human representation of knowledge, which is necessary for the effective solution of practical problems.

 It is proposed to use the following upper-level, more or less universal approach to solving the problem using LLM:
-  * develop an upper-level ontology that should be convenient and understandable to LM and humans: [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
+  * develop a top level ontology that should be convenient and understandable to LM and humans: [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
   * develop typical domain ontologies that can be used for specific tasks (example: [comparison-kb-classes/_all.yaml](elementary%2Fcomparison-kb-classes%2F_all.yaml))
   * solve the problem in the following formulation: divide the information on the problem into the following blocks (`<I, as an LLM researcher, describe ...>`):